erasmus-without-paper/ewp-specs-architecture/README.md

  * [Omobility LAs CNR API][omobility-la-cnr-api] - This is intended for statistics about incoming LAs
  * [Omobility Stats API][omobility-stats-api]

-Stats Portal will be gathering statistics periodically, on every first day of the month (starting from midnight).
+Stats Portal will be gathering statistics periodically, on every first day of the month (starting from 8 p.m.
+CEST).
 Nodes may calculate statistics on-line or off-line.
 If statistics are calculated off-line, they should be as fresh as possible on the day of request.